Tertiary Colors: The Key to Adding Interest

 Tertiary Colors in Art and Design

-Designers use tertiary colors in their artistic works to create a balance and enhance the visual appeal.
-Tertiary colors provide an illusion of depth in a 2-dimensional space.
+Designers use tertiary colors in their artistic works to create a balance and enhance visual appeal.
+They can provide an illusion of depth in a 2-dimensional space.
 While warm colors appear closer, cool colors such as blue-purple or blue-green recede.

 In graphic design, tertiary colors create a sense of hierarchy and visual interest.
 Digital artists use them to draw attention to specific elements.